So, your kitty has been diagnosed with cancer in cats by a veterinary oncologist...

 Grains are good for your kitty.
 The vast majority of cats tolerate grains very well, and very few of them develop allergies to these ingredients.

-The carbohydrates found in grains are even important in a cat's diet.
+The carbohydrates found in grains are even important in a cat's feeding plan (and they can make the visit to the litter box much easier during sickness, too).

 By using these ingredients as a source of energy, the proteins ingested are then available for the maintenance and development of muscle mass.

-I see the benefit of a liquid diet in cases where the animal has difficulty feeding because of a tumor in the mouth, for example.
+I see the benefit of a liquid feeding routine in cases where the animal has difficulty eating because of a tumor in the mouth, for example.
+Excessive weight loss can also be averted.

-Adding water to food to make it like a soup is also a great way to keep your cat hydrated and prevent urinary problems.
-In fact, sick cats tend to become more dehydrated.
+Adding water to food to make it like soup is also a great way to keep your pet hydrated and prevent urinary problems.
+Sick cats that have difficulty eating and drinking tend to become more dehydrated.

-Has your cat with cancer stopped eating?
-A cat with cancer may change their food preferences, they may be less hungry or even lose their appetite altogether.
+Has your cat with cancer stopped feeding?
+A feline with cancer may change their food preferences, they may be less hungry or even lose their appetite altogether.

-Here's what you can do to encourage your cat to eat:
+Here's what you can do to encourage your feline to eat:

 Heat the food up: Sometimes this little nudge is enough to restore their taste for food.